NixOS/nix.dev/source/tutorials/dev-environment.md

 }
 ```

-This creates a shell environment with a Python 3 that contains the `flask`
+This creates a shell environment with `python3`, including the `flask` package.
-library.

 However, it also contains developer tools: `curl` (utility to perform web
 requests) and `jq` (utility to parse and format JSON documents).
 Both of them